-The Corporate Security Management Course (CSM) is a 21-day residency and trains Corporate Security Professionals and Executive Security Officers to manage risks in a corporate setting.
-The program covers best practices in a wide range of issues confronting corporate security personnel and executive protection professionals.
+The Corporate Security Management Program (CSM) is a 21-day residency and trains Corporate Security Professionals and Executive Security Officers to manage risks in a corporate setting.
+The program covers best practices in various issues confronting corporate security personnel and executive protection professionals.
 The training program includes monitoring, planning, and organizing responses to crises in a corporate environment, whether human or natural.